 Mobile: Homebuilt Elecraft K2/100 + KAT100 ATU; with either a Hustler whip, magmount, or Texas Bugcatcher.

-Portable: Elecraft KX3, K1; Antennas (in addition to portable spiderbeam, transportable in a golfbag) a 43' Spiderbeam fiberglass telescoping mast for a vertical or Inverted L; a Superantenna MP-1 portable screwdriver, and Buddipole system
+Portable (and Mobile): Elecraft KX3, K1; Antennas (in addition to portable spiderbeam, transportable in a golfbag) a 43' Spiderbeam fiberglass telescoping mast for a vertical or Inverted L; a Superantenna MP-1 portable screwdriver, and Buddipole system

 Vintage Rigs: Yaesu FTDX 401 system with FL2000B amp; [Yaesu FT301, currently with my son KD7QFS in Portland], and a good old Johnson Viking Valiant, and Harvey Wells AM/CW TX.